 API attorneys are here to assist your business.

 The role of a business/corporate lawyer is to ensure that a business operates within the bounds of the law.
-To represent a business, the business/corporate lawyer must think of the business as if it were a separate person.
-As a separate person, the business has its own identity, and it has specific laws that it must follow.
+To represent a business, the corporate lawyer must think of the business as if it were a separate person.
+As a separate person, the business has its own identity and specific laws it must follow.
 The laws specific to businesses include the legality of contracts and commercial transactions, foreign trade laws, and the legal rights and duties of corporate officers and shareholders when dealing with employees and taxes.

 Business law also deals with the creation of new businesses and the issues that arise as existing businesses interact with the public, other companies, and the government.
 A good business lawyer will know tax law, intellectual property, real estate, sales, employment law, commercial transactions, banking, bankruptcy, and other areas of the law as needed by the business.
 Business law attorneys focus on the operation of the business, and usually call on others to represent clients in court.
 In fact, business lawyers are most often hired for the specific purpose of avoiding mistakes that might otherwise result in a lawsuit or a dispute with the government.

 The attorneys at API have the knowledge and experience to deal with all aspects of contract law, business formation, human resources, collection, licensing and other laws specific to business.
-We represent companies with one owner to large companies operating in many jurisdictions and countries.
+We represent companies with just one owner as well as large companies operating in many jurisdictions and countries.